gradle/gradle/design-docs/features/ide-integration/ide-multiple-build/README.md

 ### Story - Eclipse model for a workspace does not include duplicate project names

 Selected projects in a workspace might have the same project name.
-This story implements a du-duping mechanism for the Eclipse model.
+This story implements a de-duping mechanism for the Eclipse model.

 ##### Estimate